-This tab offers you different options to control the playback of the video you have selected.
-Locate the Start drop-down list as shown in Figure 6, and select the Automatically option.
+- The Playback tab offers you different options to control the playback of the video you have selected.
+Locate the Start drop-down list as shown in Figure 6, below, and select the Automatically option.

 Figure 6: Automatically playing mode

-Insert Video (Movie) Clips in PowerPoint 2013 for Windows
+Insert Video Clips in PowerPoint 2013 for Windows

-Insert Video (Movie) Clips in PowerPoint 2011 for Mac
+Insert Video Clips in PowerPoint 2011 for Mac